www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/software-project-file-system-standards.md

 This is the aggregation of common file and folder structures in software projects.
 ## `net.splitcells.network` Specific Standard
+The number of non-hidden files and folders at the top level folder should be minimized, in order to simplify the introduction of the repo and simplify the overview and overhaul structure of the repo.

 Every project should have a POM at its root folder, even if such a project does not use Maven.
 By defining a Maven multi project module,